 To deliver upon our vision to continually improve, renew and restore this very special environment, we're investing in an ongoing Campus Improvement Program from 2014 to 2020.

 It's a program that will provide state-of-the-art laboratories and educational facilities, but also complement and add value to the city of Sydney as a whole.

 The University of Sydney Business School currently teaches across 20 buildings across Camperdown.

-The Abercrombie Precinct Redevelopment Project will consolidate the school into a single building containing four lecture theatres, eight case study rooms, 40 seminar rooms, a learning hub and 1500 square metres of open learning space.
+The school has recently been consolidated into a single building containing four lecture theatres, eight case study rooms, 40 seminar rooms, a learning hub and 1500 square metres of open learning space.